St. Thomas Mount railway station: Access Roads

 A two-lane circular road has also been planned around the station so that buses can pick up commuters.

 Anticipating increased patronage upon the completion of Metro Rail, the Medavakkam-Madipakkam road that runs in front of the station is being widened.
 It is expected that MRTS and metro rail services will together bring in more than 100,000 commuters at the station.

 Parking

 Parking facility include 10,000 sq m space at the ground level and provisions for 3,000 two-wheelers at level 1.
 Upon completion, the station will be the third largest in the city after Chennai Central and Chennai Egmore.

 Express Train halt

 In June 2013, Southern Railway started the ground work to extend platforms at the station to halt express trains.
 A spare platform of the station, which is being used to park old rakes, is being extended at an estimated cost of ₹ 60 million.
 The platform, which can currently take only 22-coach trains, will be expanded to handle 24-rake trains and a link track will be laid.

+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.